bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

 .. _Modules_REST_API:

-CRUD REST-API for Modules
+CRUD REST API for Modules
 ------------------------------

-This is the CRUD REST-API for modules uploaded as jar files, instantiated and running modules as well as for custom jar files.
+This is the CRUD REST API for modules uploaded as jar files, instantiated and running modules as well as for custom jar files.

 .. csv-table::  Module types
  :header: "Types"